Assassin’s Creed: Unity

 Like Batman Arkham Knight, this game of the Assassin’s Creed franchise was launched in a very rough state.
-There are thousands of videos in the YouTube showing crazy situations, mostly because the AI, but also due poor collision detection and graphical glitches.
+There are thousands of videos in the YouTube showing crazy situations, mostly because the AI, but also due to the poor collision detection and graphical glitches.

-And as Batman, I played the game long after the launch, after the developers patch the patch the patch of the patch of the game.
+And as Batman, I played the game long after the launch, after the developers patch the patch of the patch of the patch of the game.

 And as Batman, I played a buggy game.

 At the time I played the second game in the series, Assassin’s Creed 2, I did not comment in the blog.
 I don’t even recall if I had a blog at the time (in fact, I did have, because I played it in 2010, and it was mentioned in the 2010 in review).
 Anyway, it was one of my favorite games of all time at that point.
 I really enjoyed every bit of it.
 And I appreciate it even more when I finally when to Italy and could see in real life the places that I have been before in the virtual life.

 Back to Unity, it felt flat to me.